- May 15, 2026

 Most of the salespeople who have a strong and supportive Buy Cycle competency can be found in the top 5% of all salespeople.
 Not surprisingly, salespeople with the most non-supportive Buy Cycles are found in the bottom 50% of all salespeople.

-You can see that Elite salespeople, who make up the top 5%, are strong across the board, and weak salespeople, who make up the bottom 50%, are weak in these competencies and elements across the board.
+You can see that Elite salespeople, who make up the top 5%, are across each of these competencies and attributes, while weak salespeople, who make up the bottom 50%, are quite weak in these competencies and attributes.

 Why does this matter?

-These competencies and their attributes reflect a salesperson’s beliefs and thinking about prospects, normal buying and selling behaviors, and what they should both expect and accommodate.
-If a prospect wants to think things over and the salesperson buys the exact same way, the salesperson views it as normal reaction.
-If a prospect wants to seek out the lowest price and the salesperson buys the exact same way, the salesperson views it as normal reaction.
-If a prospect wants to see what else is out there and talk with other salespeople and providers, and the salesperson buys the exact same way, the salesperson views it as normal reaction.
+These competencies and their attributes reflect a salesperson’s beliefs and thinking about prospects, what represents normal buying and selling behaviors, and what they should expect and accommodate.
+If a prospect wants to think things over and the salesperson buys the exact same way, the salesperson views it as normal behavior.
+If a prospect wants to seek out the lowest price and the salesperson buys the exact same way, the salesperson views it as normal behavior.
+If a prospect wants to see what else is out there and talk with other salespeople and providers, and the salesperson buys the exact same way, the salesperson views it as normal behavior.

-We discussed a few of the 21 Sales Core Competencies, you can see the data for all of them at this free site.
+In this article, we discussed a few of the 21 Sales Core Competencies, and you can see the data for all of them at this free site.

 Back to the whales.

-Now that you understand how the attributes in Buy Cycle and Comfort Talking about Money affect most salespeople, you can better understand how they are relatively powerless to do anything about these poorly qualified opportunities with extremely low odds of converting to a sale.
+Now that you understand how the attributes in Buy Cycle and Comfort Talking about Money affect salespeople, you can better understand how those salespeople are relatively powerless to do anything about poorly qualified opportunities with extremely low odds of converting to a sale.

-When we train sales leaders and salespeople at Kurlan & Associates, it’s a holistic approach, so the training is not limited to sales process, strategy and tactics.
-We also incorporate Sales DNA because if we don’t change the thinking, we can’t change the execution.
+At Kurlan & Associates, when take a holistic approach to training sales leaders and salespeople, so the training is not limited to sales process, strategy and tactics.
+We also incorporate Sales DNA because if we don’t change their thinking, we can’t change their execution.

 Imagine the relief when your team finally thinks like winners instead of victims of their own Buy Cycle.
 That’s what we build at Kurlan & Associates—not just skills, but the mindset that makes them unstoppable.
 You can reach us here.